StoneCypher/todo_redux_to_not/walkthrough.md

 ```

 Literally the only changes are taking a `props` argument, and using the **spread operator** `...` inside of a **value statement** `{ }` to pass the props down to child controls.  (*Well, and the changed non-disk-local packaging paths, and non-default `export`, I guess, but that's not about `Vanilla`; that's just using `import/export` fully.*)

+Unrelated, we're going to use `TodoList` directly, because `VisibleTodoList` is just a set of `Redux` bindings, which we don't need, as a result.

 Either way, having the data come down from the outside and go through the flows in a concretely followable path makes it much easier to figure out where the data comes from, where it's going, and to debug the whole process.
 Also, since it's now a piece of vanilla JS, just a flat datastructure that you preferably won't be changing, you generally know that the problem isn't coming from your controls.